 Twitter Blue: What does paying for Twitter actually get you, and should you do it?

 Twitter has slowly been evolving into a richer social media service.
 What started as a basic tool to express ideas using 140 characters or less has now gained some advanced features.
 These include Spaces for Clubhouse-like audio rooms, voice note support in DMs, newsletters, and more.
 Eventually, the company launched what plenty of users didn’t see coming — a paid subscription.
-Twitter Blue brings additional features and perks for $2.99 per month.
-It recently expanded to some new countries, but its availability is still relatively limited.
+Twitter Blue brings additional features and perks for $4.99 per month.
+A while back, it expanded to some new countries, but its availability is still relatively limited.
 Here’s what paying for this service actually gets you.

 Navigate this article:

-Twitter Blue is still in its early stages, and it hasn’t matured just yet.
+Twitter Blue is still somewhat lacking, and it hasn’t matured just yet.
 The company offers some features and perks for the time being, but plenty of users find them lacking.
-Additionally, most of these features aren’t available on all platforms.
+Additionally, many of these features aren’t available on all platforms.
 This only shows how the paid service is in its initial stages of development.

 This service allows you to read some of the top US publications without advertisements.
 When you sign up for Blue, you unlock a new section in the app where you can view a list of all supported websites.
 Once you click on an article link for a supported publication, a small Twitter icon will float in the bottom left corner.
 When you click it, it informs you that you’re currently viewing an ad-free article, thanks to your Blue subscription.